11 Step Process for a Great Chatbot Design

 If they reacted in a bit more human fashion.
 If their responses were more true to life or they were more responsive to language cues.

-Wittiness works great for trendy Apple, but it really isn’t for every brand, as an article published by The Manifest points out: “Don’t feel pressured to program humor or street-smarts for audiences that don’t crave those traits.
+Wittiness works great for a trendy company like Apple, but it really isn’t for every brand, as an article published by The Manifest points out: “Don’t feel pressured to program humor or street-smarts for audiences that don’t crave those traits.
 A simple, helpful, and polite robot is the best choice for many brands.”

 Text like a human